QuincyChengAtWork/katacoda-scenarios/krb5-conjur-summon/krb5.md

-We will make use of the host as the client and create a container as Kerberos KDC
+We will make use of the host as the client and create a container as Kerberos KDC.

 ### Install Kerberos Client
 First, we install Kerberos client on the host